We are committed to not unduly influencing or being unduly influenced by giving or receiving gifts.

 A picture frame from a co-worker on my birthday

 Yes.
-Workforce members may accept modest gifts from other workforce members so long as the gift does compromise or appear to compromise the workforce member’s judgment, the delivery of patient care, or the performance of his or her job duties.
+Workforce members may accept modest gifts from other workforce members so long as the gift does not compromise or appear to compromise the workforce member’s judgment, the delivery of patient care or the performance of his or her job duties.